 Division of Student Success Programs and Services

-While the Division of Student Success focuses on assisting freshman students as they transition to college, our programs and services serve all students who seek academic support during their career at UT Arlington.
+While the Division of Student Success focuses on assisting first time in college students as they transition to college, our programs and services serve all students who seek academic support during their career at UT Arlington.

 Academic success center